 Just before Christmas, I ventured down on the train to London after work to St. Pauls to discover more about a destination I had always wanted to visit…Japan.
 The Hokkaido Winter event, hosted by the Hokkaido Tourist Board, presented an opportunity to learn more about Japan’s best-kept secret…

-Japan is somewhere that has been on my bucket list forever and I’ve long since wanted to walk among the bamboo forests, gaze upon the beautiful blossom trees and immerse myself in the fun, vibrant atmosphere I have witnessed of technology hub Tokyo.
+Japan is somewhere that has been on my bucket list forever and I’ve long since wanted to walk among the bamboo forests in Kyoto, gaze upon the beautiful blossom trees and immerse myself in the fun, vibrant atmosphere I have witnessed of technology hub Tokyo.

 Hokkaido Winter Event

 Japan is without a doubt an intriguing destination and there is so much I do not know about this vast and cultural country, as I discovered when I spent the evening with the Hokkaido Tourist Board at the Hokkaido Winter Event in St Paul’s London.

 Hokkaido located in Northern Japan, is the country’s second largest island and northernmost of Japan’s main islands.
 Located only 1 hr and 30 mins by air from Tokyo, Hokkaido is known for its volcanoes, geothermal springs and SNOW!
 I had never envisaged Japan as a winter destination, but the soft and deep powder snow makes it the ideal winter sports destination to practice skiing, snowboarding and sledding.
 Without a doubt, one of the main benefits of the powder snow is it is much softer, ideal for a soft landing, alleviating any bruises, lumps and bumps suffered by newbie skiers such as myself!